This site contains affiliate links. Please see Policies for more information.

 • 1 medium onion chopped (any type will do!)

-• 3 medium bell peppers chopped (I've added up to four peppers, and it's yummy!)
+• 3 medium bell pepper chopped (I've added up to four peppers, and it's yummy!)

-• 14.5 oz can diced tomatoes including the liquid
+• 14.5 oz diced tomatoes including the liquid

 • 2 cups chicken broth or water